Jacob Kroger: Jewel thieves

 In April 1594 Kroger and a French servant, Guillaume Martyn, a footman who worked in the king's stables (and had taken care of the king's camel), decided to steal some of the queen's jewels and return to their home countries via England, because they had not been paid.
-After petitioning the king and queen for money with no results they were "very weary of their service".
-They left at Edinburgh at night and crossed the Tweed near Kelso.
+After petitioning the king and queen for money with no results, they were "very weary of their service".
+They left Edinburgh at night and crossed the Tweed near Kelso.
 They were seen on the road between Belford and Alnwick by Captain Carvell, a soldier at Bewcastle, and came to Tweedmouth.
 According to John Carey, instead of making further progress, they remained near Newcastle upon Tyne for a few days.
 Carey could easily have taken them, but no word of their crime was heard from Edinburgh for three days.
 On 3 May John Colville wrote to the poet Henry Lok in London with news of the theft for Sir Robert Cecil.